anmaped/openfang/README.md

 # openfang
-The openfang is a bootloader, kernel and toolchain for devices using Ingenic T10 and T20 SOC
+The openfang is a bootloader, kernel and toolchain for devices using Ingenic T10 and T20 SOC.

 ## Overview

-At the present moment, this repository only contains kernel and rootfs for cameras using Inegnic T20 SOC.
-To identify it please use the camera pictures below.
+At the present time, this repository only contains kernel and rootfs for cameras using Inegnic T20 SOC.
+To ease identifying these cameras please use the pictures below.

 ![Xiaomi Dafang](doc/wyzecam_pan.jpg) Xiaomi Dafang
 ![Wyzecam Pan](doc/xiaomi_dafang.jpg) Wyzecam Pan